davehtaylor/scopeandtrack/README.md

 A web interface will also be used by the facility administration to create users, scopes, and DSD machines, view logs, and perform administrative tasks.

-The API is being devleoped in Python with Flask and SQLAlchemy ORM.
+The web frontend is being developed in React, and the API is being devleoped in Python with Flask and SQLAlchemy ORM.